 Snowflake

-Even when the snow is light, if followed by sleet, and/or warming then freezing (common in our area), a driveway or walkway can become so slick, moving your family from the front door to the car can require the skills of a Cirque de Soleil acrobat.
+Even when the snow is light, if followed by sleet, and/or warming, then freezing (common in our area), a driveway or walkway can become very slick.

 So here’s some winter snow tips — whether or not you are handling your own snow removal: